IsaacXu0808/Qyay-Web-App/README.md

 * Miss the invitation code at first.
 Everything related to the attributes of an event and the table of events needed to start over.
 * Unfamiliar with the styling of components.
-* Complicated design and implementation of page-routing, especially routing with parameters in vue3.
+* Complicated design and implementation of page routing, especially routing with parameters in vue3.

 ## 3. Learning Resources